wp-plugins/ultimate-widgets/readme.txt

 == Description ==

-You can see the demo of this plugin in our responsive premium theme [Aktina - Responsive Multi-Purpose WordPress Theme](http://themeforest.net/item/aktina-responsive-multipurpose-wordpress-theme/9670301?ref=khositeweb)
+You can see the demo of this plugin here: [Demo](http://khositeweb.com/preview/aktina/vitae-pharetra-auctor/)

 = Follow us on Twitter =